 The delegation is expected to seek easier terms under the IMF program agreed in 2008 to ensure the country can meet fiscal and monetary targets and keep qualifying for IMF funds.

 Pakistan aimed to ensure fiscal austerity, stay within fiscal targets and reform public sector corporations to set the stage for economic growth, he said.

 IMF spokesman Gerry Rice said the talks were currently focussed on getting a better sense of the impact of the floods on the economy.
 He urged donors to give grants, not loans, for rebuilding projects to avoid adding to Pakistan's debt burden.

 The talks are likely to last until late next week.
 The delegation is scheduled to meet World Bank President Robert Zoellick on September 1.

 The floods have damaged at least 3.2 million hectares (7.9 million acres) -- about 14 percent of Pakistan's entire cultivated land -- according to the United Nation's food agency.
 The total cost so far in crop damages is about 245 billion rupees ($2.86 billion).

 According to the United Nation's Office for the Coordination of Humanitarian Affairs, 60 percent, or $274.7 million out of $459.7 million, of funding for emergency response has been met.

-(Reporting by Augustine Anthony, Kamran Haider, Zeeshan Haider and Rebecca Conway in Islamabad, Faisal Aziz and Sahar Ahmed in Karachi, and Robert Birsel in Sukkur; Writing by Chris Allbritton; Editing by Sanjeev Miglani and Eric Beech)
+(Reporting by Augustine Anthony, Kamran Haider, Zeeshan Haider and Rebecca Conway in Islamabad, Faisal Aziz and Sahar Ahmed in Karachi, Robert Birsel in Sukkur, and Arshad Mohammed and Paul Eckert in Washington; Writing by Chris Allbritton; Editing by Sanjeev Miglani and Eric Beech)